CBD-infused coffee may seem like an ideal and convenient way to take CBD.

 1) The CBD and caffeine both work to make you feel more alert, giving you an extra energy boost.

-2) The CBD may help to counteract some of the negative effects of caffeine, particularly anxiety and indigestion.
+2) The CBD may help to counteract some of the negative effects of caffeine..

-We’ve already covered how CBD can help to counteract one common side-effect experienced by many coffee drinkers: that feeling of being jittery, anxious and even leading to high blood pressure and irregular heartbeat in some cases.
+We’ve already covered how CBD can help to counteract one common side-effect experienced by many coffee drinkers: that feeling of being jittery and unsettled.

-Another side effect that some people experience when they drink coffee is indigestion.
-CBD is known for its role in supporting the endocannabinoid system to promote better digestive health, so the combination of CBD and coffee may be helpful here too.
+CBD is known for its role in supporting the endocannabinoid system, so the combination of CBD and coffee may be helpful.

 What are the Benefits of CBD Coffee?